scottfp/qless-solver/README.md

 The Q-less Solver includes a web-based user interface built with FastAPI and HTMX.
 To run it locally:

 1.  **Ensure Dependencies are Installed**:
     Use Python 3.11 or newer when creating your virtual environment.
-After activating it, install the project dependencies and the `python-multipart` package:
+After activating it, install the project dependencies:
     ```bash
     pip install -e .[dev]
-    pip install python-multipart  # for form handling
     ```

 2.  **Run the FastAPI Application**: